Skip to main content

 The description of the original agreement must be sufficiently specific to identify the contract being novated without ambiguity.
 This includes the full title, the date, and (where helpful) a brief description of the subject matter of the contract.
 The deed should attach a copy of the original agreement or refer to it in a way that leaves no doubt as to which contract is being novated.

 The effective date clause specifies when the novation takes effect.
 The effective date may be the same as the date on which the deed is executed, or it may be a past or future date.
-Where the effective date is retrospective, care should be taken to ensure that all three parties agree that the novation applies retrospectively.
+Where the effective date is retrospective, care should be taken to confirm that all three parties agree that the novation applies retrospectively.

 The novation clause sets out the core transfer of rights and obligations from the outgoing party to the incoming party.
 It should be clear whether the novation covers only obligations arising from the effective date (a partial novation) or all obligations under the original agreement including pre-existing ones (a full novation).